XiaojingGeorgeZhang/OBCA/README.md

 ## Short Description
 OBCA is a novel method for formulating collision avoidance constraints.
 It provides a smooth reformulation of collision avoidance constraints, allowing the use of generic non-linear optimization solvers.

-OBCA can be used to in path planning algoirthms to generate *high-quality paths* that satisfy the system dynamics as well as satefy constraints.
-We provide [Julia](https://julialang.org/)-based implementations for a quadcopter navigation problem and for autonomous parking in .
+OBCA can be used to in path planning algorithms to generate *high-quality paths* that satisfy the system dynamics as well as satefy constraints.
+We provide [Julia](https://julialang.org/)-based implementations for a quadcopter navigation problem and for autonomous parking problems.

 ## Examples